cloudfoundry/cf-networking-release/docs/dynamic_egress_api.md

 Updating an Egress Policy when an IP changes
 1. List all egress destinations to find the one you want to change.
-1. Update the egress destination (not implemented yet).
+1. Update the egress destination.
 1. See updated policy apply.
 No app restarts needed.

 <hr>